If Stefan Frei and Jordy Delem are forced to miss time due to injuries, here’s who could fill in for Sounders

 The 13-year veteran and Cristian Roldan, who’s in his seventh season, are two of the most reliable players in the Sounders’ rotation.
 Frei hasn’t missed an MLS start since 2018.

-Seattle’s upcoming match against Los Angeles FC on Sunday at Lumen Field could be the first.
-But who will step in and what they’ll bring are as uncertain publicly as the prognoses of Frei and Delem’s injuries.
+The Sounders’ upcoming match against Los Angeles FC on Sunday at Lumen Field could be the first.
+But who will step in is as uncertain publicly as the prognoses of Frei and Delem’s injuries.

 Due to the COVID-19 pandemic, the majority of the Sounders’ training sessions have been closed to media and the public.
 The club signed former University of Washington keeper Spencer Richey during the offseason and retained Stefan Cleveland as backup, both of whom Frei has praised for their work ethic.
 But there’s no indication who would step in for Frei.